cds-git/BetterResult/README.md

 #### Extending the Error

-You can extend the error message or add metadata to an existing error, allowing better traceability.
+You can enhance an error with additional context or metadata:

 ```csharp
 var error = Error.Failure("E001", "An error occurred");